|

 author of this website and several of his friends spent many Saturday nights

 making music in our rock & roll band, Coldfire.
-Mr. Hathorn

-possessed a quality of leadership, dignity, and concern that is rare in
+dignity, and concern that is rare in today's society.
+In around the 1956-57

-a certain 2 1/2 year-old, who shall remain
+school year, a certain 2 1/2 year-old, who shall remain

 nameless, lived several hundred yards from the old school when it was located

 by the Vaiden Cemetery.
-While his mother and father
+While his mother and father were busy in the garden,

-were busy in the garden, this little boy discovered that his favorite cat was
+this little boy discovered that his favorite cat was missing.
+Convinced that

-missing.
-Convinced that the cat had headed toward the school, the child left
+he had seen the cat heading toward the school, the child left home in a vain

-home in a vain attempt to rescue the poor feline.
-While Mr. Hathorn was
+attempt to rescue the poor feline.
+While Mr. Hathorn

-teaching school, he heard someone crying.
+was teaching school, he heard someone crying.
 The little boy had crawled under

 the schoolhouse looking for the cat.
 Not finding it there, he burst into the

 classroom, crying for his "kitty cat."
-Mr. Hathorn, sympathetic for
+Mr. Hathorn,

-it would be best to take him home.
-As he put me, uh, the child into the car,
+screaming child, it would be best to take him home.
+As he put me, uh, the

-he was met with stiff opposition.
-A truce was arranged only after Mr. Hathorn
+child into the car, he was met with stiff opposition.
+A truce was arranged

-let the child sit in his lap and steer the car on the way home.
-The little
+only after Mr. Hathorn let the child sit in his lap

-boy never forgot Mr. Hathorn's concern and patience, especially with a 2 1/2 year-old behind the wheel.
+and steer the car on the way home.
+The little boy never forgot Mr. Hathorn's concern and patience, especially with a 2 1/2 year-old behind the wheel.
 Thank You,

 Mr. Hathorn.